micrjames/Collection/README.md

 * [Contact](#contact)

 ## General Info
 I wrote this as part of working through implementing data structures.
 Starting with implementing a Set, I decided not to use an array as the basic container for the data to be held in the Set.
-As JavaScript is so object-centric these days, especially since es6, I decided to create an array-like object with an iterator and implement a Set using that as the data container.
+As JavaScript/Typescript is so object-centric these days, especially since es6, I decided to create an array-like object with an iterator and implement a Set using that as the data container.

 ## Technologies Used
-I'm only using plain, vanilla JavaScript with no libraries or other packages.
+I'm only using plain, vanilla Typescript with no libraries or other packages.

 ## Features
 * An object with an iterator that functions as the container to hold data.